C Container Collection (CCC)

 [in]to_addthe number of elements to add to the map.

-[in]fnthe required allocation function that can be used for resizing.
+[in]allocatethe required allocation function that can be used for resizing.
 Such a function is provided to cover the case where the user wants a fixed size map but cannot know the size needed until runtime.
 In this case, the function needs to be provided to allow the single resizing to occur.
-Any auxiliary data provided upon initialization will be passed to the allocation function when called.
+Any context data provided upon initialization will be passed to the allocation function when called.

 Returns